Electrostatic correlation induced ion condensation and charge inversion in multivalent electrolytes: Introduction

-Over the last few decades, many experimental groups have made efforts to study phenomena originating from ion correlations.
-K\'{e}kicheff et al.\cite{Kekicheff1993ChargeElectrolyte} measured the force between two mica surfaces immersed in calcium electrolyte solutions, where a short-ranged attractive force and a reversal in effective surface charge has been observed.
-However, this force measurement alone could not disentangle the electrostatic contribution from the non-electrostatic contributions.
-Using a smartly designed atomic force microscope (AFM) setup, Besteman et al.\cite{Besteman2004DirectPhenomenon} confirmed the electrostatic origin of the charge inversion in the presence of multivalent ions.
+Charge inversion, as a result of over-accumulation of counterions in the double layer, leads to a reversal in sign of electrophoretic mobility of a charged colloidal particle\cite{Martin-Molina2008ChargeSimulations, Semenov2013ElectrophoreticSimulations} or the direction of ionic current in electrokinetic flows\cite{VanDerHeyden2006ChargeCurrents,dockalgrapheneovcharge2019}.
+This excess accumulation is feasible either by ion correlations or specific chemical interactions between counterions and the charged surface\cite{lyklema2006}.
+Over the last few decades, many studies have been conducted to study the dependence of charge inversion on these two mechanisms.
+Both experiments\cite{Besteman2004DirectPhenomenon} and simulations\cite{kubickovaovhargesim2012} have shown that in multivalent salt solutions, the dominant driving mechanism is the electrostatic correlation.
+Kub\'{\i}\ifmmode \check{c}\else \v{c}\fi{}kov\'a et al.\cite{kubickovaovhargesim2012} performed electrophoretic mobility measurements for charged colloidal particles and observed a reversal in sign of mobility upon increasing multivalent salt concentration.
+Using only coulombic pair potentials and hard sphere interactions for Monte Carlo simulations, they obtained good agreement with experimental results, indicating the electrostatic origin of charge inversion in multivalent salts.
+In addition, their simulations did not show any reversal in sign of mobility for particles dissolved in Na$^+$ and K$^+$, proving that monovalent counterions cannot overcharge the double layer in the absence of specific chemical interactions.
+With a smartly designed atomic force microscope (AFM) setup, Besteman et al.\cite{Besteman2004DirectPhenomenon} found that the critical multivalent salt concentration at which charge inversion occurs is only dependent on the valency of the counterions.
 They also conducted streaming current measurements inside nanochannels and found that the direction of the ionic current gets reversed beyond a critical concentration of multivalent counterions\cite{VanDerHeyden2006ChargeCurrents}.
 The magnitude of the inverted current is enhanced as the salt concentration increases, reaches a maximum, and eventually gets suppressed at high salt concentrations.
 Similar non-monotonic dependence of charge inversion on the salt concentration has been observed in computer simulations on electrophoresis of polyelectrolytes\cite{Hsiao2006Salt-inducedPolyelectrolytes, Hsiao2008OverchargingStudy}.
 Furthermore, recent experiments show that although the initial addition of multivalent ions leads to aggregation of like-charged colloids, the aggregates redissolve on continued addition of salts \cite{Asor2017CrystallizationNanoparticles, Kumar2017InteractionsIons}.
 This phenomenon of precipitation and resolubilization on adding multivalent salts has also been seen in polymeric systems and is commonly known as ``reentrant condensation"\cite{Saminathan1999IonicDNA, Nguyen2000ReentrantCounterions}.